zant/zant/README.md

 Hi!
 I'm Gonzalo

-I'm interested in the intersection of Math and CS, currently working on projects related to that.
+I'm interested in the Web/3, Math and CS.
+Currently (slowly) working on projects related to those topics.

 Work in progress! :)